Compiled by the Road Trip Alberta team

 Cold Shot – $30 will get you from Calgary to Red Deer with Cold Shot Bus Service.
-They make up to 2 trips daily on their bus and 2 return trips from Red Deer to Calgary (early morning and early evening).
+They make up to 2 trips daily.
 An added bonus for riding with Cold Shot is that every sixth trip is free!

 The Canada Bus – A brand new service offering service between Calgary, Red Deer and Edmonton.
 There are even plans to expand to Canmore and Banff in the near future.
 A one-way ticket on The Canada Bus from Calgary to Red Deer is $30 and if you purchase a 6 ticket pack (good for 180 days) you’ll get a 15% discount.

 For some not having to do the driving, but travel from Edmonton in style and comfort is a must.
 A private transfer from Edmonton to Red Deer is a good option.
 Here are a few options to do so.

 Quest Limos – This company offers anything from luxury sedans to vehicles that can fit up to 12 people, so you decide how you want to travel from Calgary to Red Deer.
 Prices start at $85 per hour.